Charlotte Police Brutality Lawyer

-For a FREE consultation with a police brutality lawyer serving Charlotte, please call (704) 486-5824 or complete the short form below.
+For a FREE consultation with a police brutality lawyer, please call (704) 486-5824 or complete the short form below.

 The consultation is free and 100% confidential and you won’t pay any attorney fees unless we win your case and you receive financial compensation.

-Please call (704) 486-5824 today for a free consultation with a police brutality attorney serving Charlotte NC.
+Please call (704) 486-5824 today for a free consultation with a police brutality attorney.
 In addition to helping clients in Charlotte, we also handle police brutality and misconduct cases in other North Carolina cities like Raleigh, Durham, Greensboro, High Point, Winston-Salem, Fayetteville, Goldsboro and Jacksonville.

 Free consultations are available by phone, email, text and even video conference.
 If it’s more convenient, we’ll even come to you directly.